 The defence argued that sections 742.1(b), 742.1(c) and 742.1(e)(ii) of the Code deprived Ms. Sharma of her right to liberty under section 7 of the Charter and her right to equality under section 15(1) of the Charter.
-The sentencing judge decided that sections 742.1(c) and 742.1(e)(ii) did not violate Ms. Sharma's rights under sections 7 and 15.
+The sentencing judge decided

-The decision was appealed and the majority of the Ontario Court of Appeal held that sections 742.1(c) and 742.1(e)(ii) had a disproportionate and negative impact on the claimant as an Indigenous woman, given the over-incarceration of Indigenous people in Canada and the remedial effect that conditional sentencing can have on over-incarceration.
-It held that Ms. Sharma's equality rights under section 15(1) of the Charter had been violated.
+The decision was appealed and the majority of the Ontario Court of Appeal held that sections 742.1(c) and 742.1(e)(ii) had a disproportionate and negative impact on the claimant as an Indigenous woman, given the over-incarceration of Indigenous people in Canada and the remedial effect that conditional sentencing can have on over-incarceration.46 It held that Ms. Sharma's equality rights under section 15(1) of the Charter had been violated.
 It also held that the impugned sections violated her section 7 liberty rights, as the provisions were overly broad, and consequently, not consistent with the principles of fundamental justice.
 The infringements of Ms. Sharma's section 7 and section 15 rights were held not to be consistent with section 1 of the Charter.
 The Ontario Court of Appeal consequently held that sections 742.1(c) and 742.1(e)(ii) were of no force and effect.